rasmusfrederiksen/danskepostnumre.js/README.md

 The `convert` function is what it says on the tin – you give it a postal code and it returns the postal area name.

-The data from the Danish Geodata Agency is about 15 Kb gzip'd.
-I'll leave it to you to minify the script if you must – it's less than 1Kb uncompressed.
+The data from the Danish Geodata Agency is about 7.5 Kb over the wire.
+I'll leave it to you to minify the script if you must – it's less than a kilobyte uncompressed.